FreaksOnE/eslint-config/README.md

 # eslint-config

-> A shareable ESlint config for JavaScript used by FreaksOnE
+> A shareable ESlint config for JavaScript

 ## Install